 The details of their journey and harrowing experience over the last 15 years is heartbreaking.
 It goes into many pages and justice cannot to be covered by trying to cover it in entirety, in a single webpage.
 Their journey and story is available in full with us and do CONTACT US to learn more.

 When we @Srishti heard this story through their friends in the same refugee camp, but now Canadian citizens here, we decided to act.

 Srishti Foundation in partnership with Sewa Canada International, a registered charity in Canada, with help of 5 families in our community are sponsoring this family to resettle in Canada, under the “Group of 5 Refugee Sponsorship Program” of the Federal Government.
 An attempt to bring hope, future and respect to this family, as Canadians.

 Chinmaya Mission London is providing legal and immigration services Pro Bono, and we are very thankful to them for this Selfless Service/ Seva.

 We will post updates on this project moving forward on this page.
-In order to support this family’s journey to Canada and help them settle down in Canada, in the absence of any Government help to do, we will be commencing our fundraising activities next month, offering anyone who is interested to contribute, an opportunity to bring hope to this family.
+In order to support this family’s journey to Canada and help them settle down in Canada, in the absence of any Government help to do, we will engage in fundraising activities once their application with CIC is confirmed and processing for arrival here begins.
+This will offer anyone who is interested to contribute, an opportunity to bring hope to this family.
 All donations will be issued tax deductible receipts by Sewa Canada International.